jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 ## A New Empowering Philosophy Called Techvolution

 The rules.
 We think they control us.
 They don’t.
-And I’ll show you why.
+I'll show you why.

 Talk to any political junkie, no matter when, and they’ll say there’s a big election coming up.
 They’ll say something like “if the red team wins this one, then education, healthcare, infrastructure, and everything else will go to shit.”
 What he means is elections decide the rule makers, and that blue rules are good while red rules are evil.